 No Nanny

-They cost between CI$600 and CI$1,050 per month for a full-time place and will keep your children from 7.30am to 5.30pm.
+They cost between CI$650 and CI$1,600 per month for a full-time place and will keep your children from 7.30am to 5.30pm.
 There are part-time or full-time options and they do not close for school holidays.

-We asked local mothers about this option and were told that the school’s caregivers are “loving, kind and certainly knew more about childcare than I did as a new mum”.
-They could not recommend them highly enough!
+We asked local mothers about this option and were told that the school’s caregivers are “loving and kind" and they could not recommend them highly enough!
 When choosing between preschools please ensure that you read up on Cayman’s School Inspection Reports on the Cayman Resident website: all preschools have different strengths and weaknesses.
 In all cases make sure you reserve your child’s place at the earliest possible moment.
-Preschools in Cayman are over-subscribed and places are few.
+Some preschools (Little Trotters) will put your child on the waiting list as soon as you are pregnant.
+Others will require you to produce a birth certificate once the child is born.
+Be sure to check.
+Preschools in Cayman are completely over-subscribed and places are few.

 Once your child hits 18 months, all preschools are available to them.